-In most places, you’ll see KCS still referred to as “Knowledge-Centered Support.”
-This is, in part, because for most companies, KCS methodology still is limited to the support organization.
-The changes to technology and workflows required by KCS methodology are often significant changes—especially in companies that have been around for a long time.
+You might still see KCS referred to as “Knowledge-Centered Support.”
+This is because KCS methodology is till often limited to the support organization.
+The changes to technology and workflows required by KCS methodology are often significant—especially in companies that have been around for a long time.

 One of the central tenets of KCS is the collective ownership of the knowledge.
 By expanding KCS to non-support departments, you can empower these roles to become part of the knowledge creation engine.
 Sales and success know a lot about the product and in a different way than support.
 They also know what it is that customers don’t know.

 Perhaps the most valuable part of capturing this knowledge is that it can be used to create an effective self-service strategy that can address the entire customer journey.
-According to Forrester, in 2014 web self-service was the most popular interaction channel, with over 76 percent of respondents choosing it.
+According to Forrester, web self-service is one of the most popular interaction channels, with over 76 percent of respondents preferring it.
 But many companies still don’t make most information publicly available.

 With a knowledge-centered business approach, companies can capture and reuse information that is highly relevant to stages of the customer journey that don’t get the same self-service attention as support.

 3. Create demand through knowledge

 One of the tenets of KCS is demand-driven knowledge, which is why recording knowledge at the point of interaction is critical to its success.
 With a large self-service presence that is accessible through Google, you’re providing a large footprint for capturing interactions where customers, partners, or employees are demanding information.